THE SMART CLUB

 Play Therapy or Counselling for children traumatized by violence or loss

-Assessments by a Paediatric Neurologist in cases of suspected Attention Deficit Disorder (with or without hyperactivity) or Autism Spectrum Disorder
+Assessments by a Paediatric Neurologist or Psychiatrist in cases of suspected Attention Deficit Disorder (with or without hyperactivity) or Autism Spectrum Disorder

 Diagnosis of dyslexia by an experienced Educational Psychologist